Frequently Asked Questions

 The service is funded to support

-Australian-based research groups and consortia, and only Principal Investigators with an institutional email
+, and only Principal Investigators with an institutional email address from an

 Australian research institution

-No. Apollo is a tool to manually correct genome annotations that have
+No. Apollo is a tool to manually correct genome annotations that have already been produced from automated tools or pipelines.
+A non-exhaustive list of genome annotation tools is available via our

-Tool Finder.
+Tool Finder

-Training for the Apollo Service is in development with plans to offer
+Training for the Apollo Service is in development with plans to offer workshops or webinars on the Apollo Service.
+Training will be advertised to users through their email or via the

-Genome Annotation Google Group.
-A number of
+Genome Annotation Google Group

 video resources